codestube/CTF-Write-Ups/07CTF/Endless/README.md

 ### 12th Stage: Telegram
 In the Telegram group, there is a message from TheOneWhoSlays:
 ![telegram-img](media/telegram.png)
-Due to my low attention span, I didn't read all of that, and only see keywords like YouTube, Cuco and phoenixsp7.
+Due to my low attention span <sub>(which is why I didn't understand the previously mentioned idea in stage 8!) </sub>, I didn't read all of that, and only see keywords like YouTube, Cuco and phoenixsp7.
 So I search on youtube for a `Cuco phoenixsp7`, where the 1st result returned [this video](https://www.youtube.com/watch?v=Ka6boboYYXI&list=RDKa6boboYYXI&start_radio=1).

 ### 13th Stage: YouTube
 In the video comment section, a [link to another catbox.moe file](https://files.catbox.moe/j3eiz0.png) was given.